 AMEC performed visual inspections of Plant McDonough's Ash Ponds 1, 2, 3, and 4 on April 28th, 2010.
 Assessment of the ash ponds was in general accordance with FEMA's Federal Guidelines for Dam Safety, Hazard Potential Classification System for Dams, April 2004.
 The EPA Coal Combustion Dam Inspection Checklist and CCW Impoundment Inspection Form were completed for each ash pond during the site visit.
 The completed forms were provided to the EPA via email five business days following the site visit.
 Completed checklist forms can be found in Appendix A. Additionally, photographs were taken of each impoundment.
-The site photo log map, photos, and descriptions can be found in Appendix B. Rainfall data from for the Smyrna, Georgia area was collected for the 30 days prior to the site visit.
-The monthly rainfall looks typical.
-Table 2 below summarizes the rainfall data.
+The site photo log map, photos, and descriptions can be found in Appendix B. Rainfall data for the Smyrna, Georgia area was collected for the 30 days prior to the site visit and is summarized below in Table 2.